wp-plugins/spam-free-wordpress/readme.txt

  6. Option to strip HTML from comments
  7. No CAPTCHA
  8. Saves time and money by eliminating the need to empty the comment spam folder
- 9. Over 166,000 Spam Free Blogs and Counting!
+ 9. Over 172,000 Spam Free Blogs and Counting!

 Comment spam damages a blog's SEO ranking.
 This plugin preserves your SEO.

+The comment form can be secured with an invisible password, a clickable password field, or a click password button.
+There is other security also built-in that works automatically.

+With the invisible password turned on, the reader doesn't even know there are security checks being performed.
+The reader just leaves a comment, and spam bots are blocked.

 Read about how Spam Free WordPress works in detail on the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.